-It used to be a relatively frustrating experience applying for a Schengen visa to visit France with a considerable amount of jumping through hoops.
-Fortunately the system has been upgraded substantially and visa applicants holding a South African passport and born in South Africa who apply with all required documents will now see their short-stay Schengen visa delivered in 48 hours.
-That is 2 business days from the time the application is lodged at Capago in Cape Town and Johannesburg until the passport is made available for collection.
+Applying for a Schengen visa for France used to be a relatively frustrating experience with many hoops to jump through and a whole lot of confusion surrounding the application process.
+Fortunately, the system has been upgraded substantially and South African passport holders can now see their short-stay Schengen visa ready within 48 hours.
+That is 2 business days from the time the application is lodged until the passport is made available for collection.

 What is a Schengen Visa?

 A Schengen Visa allows you to travel within the Schengen area, which consists of 26 countries that have signed the Schengen Agreement.
 This agreement abolished border checks between member states and allows travellers to move freely between the member countries without having to get multiple visas.
 There are currently 26 Schengen countries, which include 22 EU countries and four non-EU countries.

 How much is a Schengen Visa for France?